Motorway service area

 Selection and Ownership

-Originally, the government would identify suitable sites for motorway services as one of the last stages of motorway design.
+In England and Scotland, the government would originally identify suitable sites for motorway services as one of the last stages of motorway design.
 Interested firms would then bid for a contract to build and operate the services, with one aspect of their tender being a combined fixed and percentage-based rent payment.

 Problems with Definition

 The original policy of having the government own the land motorway services were built on, and having them dedicated for such a purpose, meant it was very clear whether something was a motorway service area or not.
 Since the first motorways opened enterprising landowners have built hotels and petrol stations next to motorway junctions but these clearly didn't meet the definition.